 Google has made it easy for consumers.
 All they have to do is type in a business name, and they get instant visibility as to that business’s reputation in the form of star reviews.

-What customers see in the search engine results page forms the business’s reputation.
+What customers see on the search engine results page forms the business’s reputation.

 The way local business reputation works is pretty simple.
 A customer types in a query.
-What they see in the resulting search engine results page (SERP) shapes their reputation of that company.
+What they see in the resulting search engine results page (SERP) shapes the reputation of that company.